MicroEJ/docs/Tutorials/trainingGuiRaster.rst

 What you will learn:

-- Compose a GUI using widgets
+- Composing a GUI using widgets
-- Tune the look of widgets using style, images and fonts
+- Tuning the look of widgets using style, images and fonts
-- Change the rendering of widgets
+- Changing the rendering of widgets
-- Interact with the GUI (e.g., touch or button)
+- Interacting with the GUI (e.g., touch or button)
-- Animate a GUI
+- Animating a GUI
-- Qualify a GUI:
+- Qualifying a GUI:

   - Benchmarking
   - Debugging